G.A.R. Post: John Buford Post #89 Everett, WA

 While no census data is available on the Blacks for 1890, likely it was sometime during that year they moved from Michigan to the Puget Sound area of Western Washington State.
 Exactly why they moved west to settle in the farming community of Lowell near the Snohomish County City of Everett is not known, but more than likely it was because of adult children living in the area.
 Of note for the Blacks was that with their move to Lowell they purchased a house and five acres of land.
 This was the first time in William and Annie's marital history they had actually owned property.

-The census for 1900 placed the Blacks in Lowell where William was the local postmaster.
+The census for 1900 placed the Blacks in Lowell where William was the local postmaster serving in that position for twelve years when in 1909 he retired and his son William Clarence became Postmaster.
 Besides his wife, also in the home was daughter Annie.

 It appears William Hutchinson Black took ill in August of 1912.
 He was treated by a doctor for almost a month before succumbing to pleurisy pneumonia on September 10th.
 Burial was in Everett's Evergreen Cemetery.